echiner/edem-mda-relational-databases/Exercise2/README.md

 # Show the sturcture of a table
 mysql> describe user;

-# Query the "customers" table
+# Query the "user" table
-mysql> SELECT host, user FROM users;
+mysql> SELECT host, user FROM user;
 ```

 Now take a look at the same using the UI: http://localhost:8080/